In the past four years, the demand for electric cars has spiked worldwide and the UK market is no exception.

-With more and more celebrities, like Leonardo DiCaprio, Gywneth Paltrow and Prince Charles, advocating for the environmental cause and showing up with flashy electric cars of their own, it’s no surprise that the electric vehicle industry is receiving a lot of media attention these days.
+With more and more celebrities, such as Leonardo DiCaprio, Gywneth Paltrow and Prince Charles, advocating for the environmental cause and showing up with flashy electric cars of their own, it’s no surprise that the electric vehicle industry is receiving a lot of media attention these days.

 Aware of this rising attention and faced with the impressive electric vehicle sales in China and the astounding pre-sales results of the Tesla Model 3, several major European brands have announced major developments in the electric car front during the last quarter of 2016.